ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 ### CLI plugin support for the self-signed certificate

-You can display the decoded certificate for your deployment with the CLI plugin with the `ibmcloud cdb deployment-cacert "your-service-name"` command.
+You can display the decoded certificate for your deployment with the CLI plugin with the `ibmcloud cdb deployment-cacert your-service-name` command.
 Copy and save the command's output to a file and provide the file's path to your driver.

+## Generating Connection Strings via API

+The _Foundation Endpoint_ that is shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
+Use it with the `/users` endpoint if you need to manage or automate user connection string management programmatically.

+For more information, see the [API Reference](https://pages.github.ibm.com/compose/apidocs/apiv4doc-static.html#operation/createDatabaseUser).